Home Sitemap About

 Rebond is the most economical choice for your home, rental or office.
 The photo shows a 7/16", 6-pound Rebond pad with a nylon mesh on the top which provides added strength and durability.

 Not all Rebond padding is of high grade or top quality.
 Every padding manufacturer offers several grades of Rebond padding to their distributors.
 Retailers have a choice of which grade of Rebond padding to offer to their customers.
 The main difference will be the type of recycled materials used to manufacture the padding.
+The higher the quality of recycled materials used, the better the Rebond pad will be.
+Reputable carpet dealers always offer top-quality Rebond padding to their customers.

 What Homeowners Need To Know...